Specialist in Education with a Major in Professional Counseling

-The Education Specialist Degree (Ed.S.) is designed for graduate students with a master's degree in counseling who desire further specialization as professional counselors and a higher level of competence in their work settings.
+The Education Specialist Degree (Ed.S.) is designed for graduate students with a master's degree in counseling, or in a related field, who desire further specialization as professional counselors and a higher level of competence in their work settings.
 The degree consists of 27 semester hours after completion of the master's degree.

 The mission of the Ed.S. in Professional Counseling program is to provide professional counselors with advanced skills and knowledge to be exemplary practitioners and supervisors.